-A hindcast experiment for last year was conducted to test the performance of the new method.
+A hindcast experiment for last year was conducted to test the performance of the method, that has already been applied to AMSR-E level 1b data last year.
 The correlation between September mean extent and the selected training area increases as the time difference decreases.
-In 2009 the correlation R^2 increased from insignificant values earlier in Spring to values around $R^2 \approx 0.5$ at the end of May (Figure 5).
+In 2010, the correlation R^2 increased from insignificant values earlier in Spring to values above $R^2 \approx 0.4$ at the end of May (Figure 7).